 The Admissions & Student Resource Center offers a variety of services for students, including career, academic, and short-term personal counseling.
-We also offer disability and multicultural student support services, single parent and nontraditional student support, and access to community and online resources.
-Our Counseling Services are designed to enhance students' ability to fully benefit from the College environment and academic experience.
+The college also offers disability and multicultural student support services, single parent and nontraditional student support, and access to community and online resources.
+Counseling Services are designed to enhance students' ability to fully benefit from the College environment and academic experience.
 All appointments are free.
+Contact the Admission & Student Resource Center (College Services Room 106) or stop by during office hours to inquire about services or an appointment.
+Enrolled students may make an appointment for short-term counseling to address issues and concerns that may be interfering with their ability to achieve educational, career or personal goals.